If you are asking are trusts public record, it’s either because you’re trying to find a trust or you’re trying to keep your property private.

 An exception to this rule is a charitable trust.
 Trusts with a current charitable interest have to be registered with the Attorney General in New York, no later than 6 months after the charitable interest becomes current.
 This includes charitable lead trusts, charitable remainder trusts (when the charitable remainder interest becomes current), and trusts with wholly charitable purposes, including private foundations and public charities organized in trust form.

 Generally, however, trusts are not registered in New York.
 If you are interested in establishing a trust, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].